 In an interview with Outside in September 2018, Vasarhelyi described the film as a story about “this kid who is so scared of talking to other people that it was easier for him to climb alone, with no ropes, than to ask for a partner.
 I feel like we all have something in our lives like that.
 It was really important to see Alex’s eyes before he did it.
 What did his eyes look like the morning he set off?”

-That approach goes a long way toward explaining why Vasarhelyi and Chin have a good shot to be on stage together accepting the Oscar this weekend.
+That approach goes a long way toward explaining why Vasarhelyi, Chin and Honnold were on stage together accepting the Oscar in February.

 Watch It Online

-If you haven’t seen the film, or just want to see it a second (or third) time, you can watch it online right now.
-It’s available for purchase on all the major streaming services, including iTunes, Amazon Prime Video, YouTube, and Google Play.
+If you haven’t seen the film, or just want to see it a second (or third) time, you can watch it online whenever you want.
+You can stream it right now if you have a subscription to Hulu.
+If not, it’s available for rent or purchase on all the major streaming services, including iTunes, Amazon Prime Video, YouTube, and Google Play.

 See It at the Theater

 And if you can see it on the big screen, you definitely should.
-It’s still showing in theaters around the country, and it’s set to expand to even more movie houses after the Oscars.
+It’s still popping up from time to time in theaters around the country.